ejde/faceshape/README.md

 # Face Shape and Hairstyle Recommendation App

-This Streamlit app allows users to determine their face shape using a camera or uploaded image, and provides relevant measurements (e.g., jawline width, cheekbone width, forehead width, face length).
+This Streamlit app allows users to (naively) determine their face shape using a camera or uploaded image, and provides relevant measurements (e.g., jawline width, cheekbone width, forehead width, face length).
 Users can either upload an image or take a photo using their webcam.
 The app also provides a reset button to clear previous inputs and results for a fresh start.

 ## Features